-Patients in Stage B heart failure have been diagnosed via echocardiogram with a structural heart disease like systolic left ventricular dysfunction, strongly connected with developing heart failure.
+Patients in Stage B heart failure have been diagnosed via echocardiogram with some sort of structural heart disease like systolic left ventricular dysfunction, which is strongly connected with developing heart failure.
 Patients experience no symptoms of heart failure in this stage.

 - Coughing and wheezing

 - Rapid or irregular heartbeat

 - Swollen legs, ankles, or feet